 Garve & District Community Energy Group

-Many communities across Scotland have undertaken such projects.
-The Garve and District Community Energy Group (GDCE) were formed to develop similar projects, with the help of the windfarm money, for our community.
-The aim was to reduce energy costs for households in the Garve and District Community Council area.
+Many communities across Scotland have undertaken Community Energy projects to meet the challenges of generating their own “green” energy and reducing the amount of energy we waste.
+The Garve and District Energy Group (GDCE) were formed to develop similar projects, with the help of the windfarm money, for our community.
+The aim of GDCE is to reduce energy costs for households in the Garve and District Community Council area.
+If we reduce our carbon footprint as a result, that’s a more than welcome bonus.

 The Garve and District Warmer Homes Scheme